Bathroom Tile Regrouting Cost

 £250

-However, if the grout is old then removing the old grout and replacing it with new can make your bathroom tiling look brand new again.
+If the grout is old or badly damaged, removing it and replacing it with new grout can make your bathroom tiling look brand new again, often at a fraction of the cost of a complete bathroom refit.

-But don't just replace the grout if you have water is getting behind the wall tiles, you have to find and fix the leak first!
+Don’t just replace the grout if water is getting behind the wall tiles; you’ll need to find and fix the leak first, or you’ll waste time and increase your bathroom tile regrouting costs later.

-If you don't fancy doing this project yourself you can use our free service to find reliable and trustworthy tradesmen in your area by entering brief details about the job you need doing along with some contact information.
-Let us help you find a tradesman now!
+If you don’t fancy tackling the project yourself, you can use our free service to find reliable, trustworthy tradesmen in your area.
+Simply enter the details of the job along with your contact information, and we’ll help you find a professional tiler.

-I live in the north of England and I’d like to know how much it will cost me approximately, to hire a tiler to regrout the tiles in my bathroom.
-The bathroom we have is six square metres in size and I want to know what it will cost roughly between both the labour and supply costs?
+I’d like to know how much it will cost me approximately to hire a tiler to regrout the tiles in my six square metre bathroom, including labour and supply costs?

 "To re-grout, you would need to remove old grout then re-grout.
 It would take a day start to finish and cost £100 to £180 for labour and materials"